rails-sqlserver/tiny_tds/README.md

 * :contained - Pass true to signal that you are connecting with a contained database user.
 * :use_utf16 - Instead of using UCS-2 for database wide character encoding use UTF-16.
 Newer Windows versions use this encoding instead of UCS-2.
 Default true.
 * :message_handler - Pass in a `call`-able object such as a `Proc` or a method to receive info messages from the database.
 It should have a single parameter, which will be a `TinyTds::Error` object representing the message.
 For example:
+* :application_intent - When connecting to an Availability Group, pass `:read_only` to connect to a read replica (Note: the `:database` option must also be set to a database joined to the AG that has a read replica).
+Defaults to `nil`.

 ```ruby
 opts = ... # host, username, password, etc